Toto Coelo: Career

-Originally formed in 1981, one of the groups’ first recordings was "Videotheque", a Buggles number written and produced by Trevor Horn.
+Originally formed in 1981, one of the group's first recordings was "Videotheque", a Buggles number written and produced by Trevor Horn.
 The track became a hit for Dollar in 1982, while the Toto Coelo version remains unreleased.
 Another early track, "World of Automation", is also unreleased.

 The group is most known for the 1982 hit single, "I Eat Cannibals", which reached No. 8 in the UK Singles Chart and was a top 5 hit in Australia, South Africa, and Sweden.
 "I Eat Cannibals" also charted in the US, where it peaked at No. 66 in April 1983.
 The follow-up single, "Dracula's Tango (Sucker For Your Love)", reached the top 20 in Australia and top 10 in Sweden.
 The group's only studio album, 1983's Man o' War, was not a commercial success, charting highest in Sweden at No. 46.
 A third single, "Milk from the Coconut", was released from the album and peaked at No. 4 in South Africa.
 Following the album, Anita Mahadevan and Sheen Doran left the group.

 The band was briefly featured in the unreleased horror film Grizzly II: The Predator, performing "Milk from the Coconut" in a few scenes of the rock concert.
+In 2020, the film was completed and released under the title Grizzly II: Revenge, with scenes featuring the band performing "Milk from the Coconut", "Man of War", "Automation" and "Calories".

 In 1985, the remaining three members released two further singles, "Girls Night Out" and "Gimme Some Lovin'", neither of which charted.

 Lacey, Lindsey and Ros performed as the backing singers for the Bruce Foxton Band in 1985.
 They feature prominently on the 'Live in London' performance filmed at the Camden Palace, which has been released on video (Dubious, 1986) and DVD (SFM, 2012).

 The group's name is Latin and means "by the whole extent of the heavens" or "heaven-wide", but is commonly translated as "completely", "entirely" or "utterly".
 Of the name, Sheen Doran said, "It has a number of meanings, such as 'heart and soul', 'root and branch' and 'totally different'.
 It seemed to describe what we were.
-Plus, it's strange-sounding and hard to pronounce, so it sticks in your mind."
+Plus, it's strange-sounding and hard to pronounce, so it sticks in your mind".
 The group was renamed Total Coelo in the United States to avoid confusion with the American rock group Toto.

 Mahadevan later changed her name to Anita Chellamah, and formed Cherry Bombz with several former members of Hanoi Rocks, including Andy McCoy.
 She is now known as Anita Chellamah-Nurse and works as a television actress and presenter.
 She appeared as Tania in the 1995 episode of One Foot in the Grave entitled "The Exterminating Angel".